Adinaadd27/Proiect-Practic-Testare-Manuala/Proiect Final/README.md

 **1.1.2 Entry criteria defined**

 - functional specifications are defined
-- roles needed for the project are allocated
+- roles needed for the project are allocated.
-- initial project risks were detected and mitigated
+- initial project risks were detected and mitigated.
 - test schedule is prepared.
-- testing environment is up and running.
+- the test plan must be created.
-- test data should be available to cover the different scenarios and use cases that will be tested.
+- input requirements must be met.

 **1.1.3 Exit criteria defined**